RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about URL rewriting and how to use it to manage sessions.
+To explore URL rewriting as a means of managing sessions in a web application.

 # Procedure
-1. Create a Java project and add a servlet to it.
+1. Java Project Initialization: Begin by creating a Java project.
+2. Servlet Integration: Develop a servlet to manage sessions through URL rewriting.
-2. Add the servlet to the `web.xml` file.
+3. Web.xml Configuration: Configure servlet mappings in the web.xml file.
-3. Create an HTML file and add a form to it.
+4. HTML Form Design: Create an HTML form to input session data.
-4. Add the link to the servlet in the `action` attribute of the form tag.
-5. Add a `<script>` tag inside the `<head>` tag to add Javascript code.
-6. Add a function to validate the form.
-7. Add an event listener to the form to call the function when the form is submitted.
-8. Add a button to restore the session.
+5. URL Generation in Servlet: Write servlet logic to generate URLs using session data.
+6. Display URL Information: Develop a servlet to display session information extracted from URLs.
+7. Enhance UI with CSS: Use CSS to style the application interface for better user experience.

 # Program
 * index.html